-The best practices for installing Red Hat Enterprise Linux or CentOS and the associated repositories on your system are listed below.
-Systems installed or configured differently, or deployed off premise (in the cloud), may require additional steps, and Unified Manager may not run properly in such deployments.
+The best practices for installing Red Hat Enterprise Linux or CentOS and the associated repositories on your system are as follows:

-- You must install Red Hat Enterprise Linux or CentOS according to Red Hat best practices, and you should select the following default options, which requires selecting the "Server with GUI" base environment. - While installing Unified Manager on Red Hat Enterprise Linux or CentOS, the system must have access to the appropriate repository so that the installation program can access and install all the required software dependencies. - For the yum installer to find dependent software in the Red Hat Enterprise Linux repositories, you must have registered the system during the Red Hat Enterprise Linux installation or afterwards by using a valid Red Hat subscription.
+- You must install Red Hat Enterprise Linux or CentOS according to Red Hat best practices, and you should select the following default options, which requires selecting "Server with GUI". - While installing Unified Manager on Red Hat Enterprise Linux or CentOS, the system must have access to the appropriate repository so that the installation program can access and install all the required software dependencies.

+• For the yum installer to find dependent software in the Red Hat Enterprise Linux repositories, you must have registered the system during the Red Hat Enterprise Linux installation or afterwards by using a valid Red Hat subscription.